|Launch Date||Dec. 7, 1972|

 The Final Farewell

 At the end of the third and final EVA, Cernan and Schmitt televised the unveiling of a plaque on the lunar module, which read, “Here man completed his first exploration of the Moon, December 1972 A.D.
 May the spirit of peace in which he came be reflected in the lives of all mankind.”
-Cernan took mankind’s final (to date) step off the Moon at 5:40 UT on 14 December.
+Cernan took humankind's final (to date) step off the Moon at 5:40 UT on December 14.
 They lifted off of the Moon at 22:54 UT.

 After another day and a half in lunar orbit, during which the astronauts released a subsatellite like the ones launched by Apollo 15 and 16, they fired their engine to return to Earth.
 En route, Evans conducted an hour-long spacewalk to retrieve camera and lunar sounder film from the Scientific Instrument Module bay.

 The Apollo 17 capsule splashed down in the Pacific Ocean on December 19, 1972 at 19:24:59 UT (2:24:59 p.m.
 EST) after a mission elapsed time of 301 hours, 51 minutes, 59 seconds.
 The splashdown point was 403 miles (648 kilometers) SE of the Samoan Islands and 4 miles (6.5 kilometers) from the recovery ship USS Ticonderoga.